damiso15/alx-low_level_programming/0x12-singly_linked_lists/README.md

 * 1-list_len.c - Write a function that returns the number of elements in a linked list_t list.
 * 2-add_node.c - Write a function that adds a new node at the beginning of a list_t list.
 * 3-add_node_end.c - Write a function that adds a new node at the end of a list_t list.
+* 4-free_list.c - Write a function that frees a list_t list.

 ## 0-print_list.c ##